 It's all about the colour!
 For the majority, the most important thing to consider when choosing a fascinator is the colour and because wearing a fascinator expresses your delight in dressing up, we recommend either picking a colour to match the dress or opt for an accent colour if the dress has more than one colour.

 Although we stock hair fascinators in a wide variety of colours, it can sometimes be difficult to get an exact colour match to your dress or occasion wear outfit.
-The reason being is that online women’s clothing stores will describe colours and shades differently, you only have to put “teal dress” into your search engine and look at the images to see that there are many different shades of teal and as the colour teal sits between blue and green it really just depends on the retailer as to how the’ve described it.
+The reason being is that online women’s clothing stores will describe colours and shades differently, you only have to put “teal dress” into your search engine and look at the images to see that there are many different shades of teal and as the colour teal sits between blue and green it really just depends on the retailer as to how the’ve described it and if the image is true to colour.

-You’ve probably been in the situation yourself where you order an outfit based on the photo you’ve seen online and when it arrive it is completely different?
-We try our very best to ensure that all of our photographs are true to colour but if it’s not quite right then you needn’t worry as we offer hassle free returns and if you’re really unsure then feel free to send us a photo of your outfit and we’ll do our best to come up with some suggestions which will be a good colour match for your outfit.
+You’ve probably been in the situation yourself when you've ordered an outfit based on the photo you’ve seen online and when it arrive it is completely different?
+At Fascinators Direct we try our very best to ensure that all of our photographs are true to colour but if it’s not quite right then you needn’t worry as we offer hassle free returns too.
+If you’re really unsure then feel free to drop us a message or you could even email us a photo of your outfit and we’ll do our best to come up with some suggestions which will be a good colour match for your outfit.

 If you have darker hair our bright colour fascinators will look sensational, think pink fascinators, purple, red, blue or green.
 Redheads will look stunning with natural and neutral tones such as cream, beige or nude fascinators, and if you have lighter or blond hair you might want to consider warm colour hues and soft pastel shades such as lilac, coral, gold or silver fascinators.